Azure/azure-sdk-for-c/CONTRIBUTING.md

 ### Build Docs

 Running below command from root folder will create a new folder `docs` containing html file with documentation about CORE headers.
-Make sure you have `doxygen` installed on the system.
+Make sure you have `doxygen` version *1.8.18* or later installed on the system.

 ```bash
 doxygen doc/Doxyfile